 He holds a degree in Contemporary Writing and production from Berklee College of Music as well as a degree in International Studies from the Jackson School at the University of Washington.
 He has 12 years experience teaching music, both through his private studio as well as other music programs in the area, including Arts in Motion, Billings Middle School, Washington Middle School, and Kirkland Music Academy.

 In addition to teaching and directing Rockory Music School he also performs regularly with Seattle reggae favorites, The Highlife Band, The Jazz Underground, and Two Story Zori.
 He manages, composes, and does booking for the Highlife Band, which completed a 10 city tour of France and Spain in 2014 and a 22 city tour of California, Oregon, Idaho, Montana, and British Columbia in 2015.

-Eric Parchen - drums, percussion
+Eric Parchen - drums, piano, percussion

 Eric was born and raised in Richland, WA where he started playing percussion at the age of nine.
 He played in school bands through middle and high school.
 While attending the University of Idaho, he studied Percussion Performance and K-12 Instrumental Music Education and holds current teaching certificates in Washington and Idaho.
 Currently, Eric plays, teaches, and writes music full time in the Seattle area.
 He has played with Lake Washington Symphony Orchestra, Rainier Symphony, Seattle Musical Theater, Jazz Underground, and is a member of the 2017 Seahawks Blue Thunder Drumline.

 Dylan Hughes - bass, piano, guitar, ukulele, vocals